 Now, pay attention to the possibility here and not the fact that LINQ to Objects could do the same thing.
 But, again, why limit "Iterator Methods" to something that uses yield return.
 I would still consider this an Iterator Method:

-If the incoming IEnumerable was deferred, so too would this method.
+IEnumerable was deferred, so too would this method.

 Iterator methods allow you to operate at the element level rather than at the sequence level.
 They allow you to process a sequence without having to know about, or even have in-memory, the entire sequence.
 This offers a composability that Bill Wagner describes in much more detail in More Effective C# (Item 17).
 Suffice it to say, it allows you to decouple processing a sequence from the storage model used to store that sequence (or the fact that no storage model for the "sequence" may exist).
 This offers huge gains in the ability to process large quantities of data more-or-less independently from the amount of memory we have at our disposal.